-All proposals submitted to the Department become the property of the Department and are subject to the Virginia Freedom of Information Act (\formufactoriangleright) (\forall 2.2-3700 et seq.).
-Proposers are advised to familiarize themselves with the \forall FOIA provisions to ensure that \forall records documents identified as \forall being exempt from \text{disclosure under FOIA confidential or proprietary} will not be subject to disclosure under FOIA.
-Refer to Appendix B for an Internet link to Code of Virginia \forall 2.2-3700 (Virginia Freedom of Information Act).
+All proposals submitted to the Department become the property of the Department and are subject to the Virginia Freedom of Information Act (VFOIA) (§2.2-3700 et seq.).
+Proposers are advised to familiarize themselves with the VFOIA provisions, and are responsible for taking the steps necessary to ensure that recordsdocuments identified as being exempt from disclosure under FOIA confidential or proprietary will not be subject to disclosure under FOIA.
+Refer to Appendix B for an Internet link to Code of Virginia §2.2-3700 (Virginia Freedom of Information Act).